 One of the good things is that a subscription customer is much more likely to stick around.
 The power of inertia really is strong.

-If your business charges your current customers for set-up costs then you will have to absorb them and parcel them out over the early months of the subscription, if the customer cancels early then you may never recover those costs.
+If your business charges your current customers for set-up costs then you will have to absorb them and parcel them out over the early months of the subscription.